cansurmeli/cansurmeli.com/content/posts/10 - Raspberry Pi - What to do after first boot.md

 {{< highlight bash >}}
 apt-get update && sudo apt-get upgrade && sudo apt-get clean
 {{< / highlight >}}

+## [mandatory] Clone the SD Card
+I can't emphasise this enough!
+Once you've configured your Pi to your needs, you **MUST** clone the SD card.

+By cloning the SD card, you'll have a re-usable image.
+Exactly like the Raspbian image you've downloaded but with all the software you've installed and the configurations you've made.

+Therefore, if something goes wrong with your Pi(and chances are that it will), you can easily carry on with the clone you've made rather than a clean slate.

+Depending on when you've made your clone, you might have some inconsistencies with your last working Pi state, but trust me, if you've made a lot with your Pi, like me, it's much better to deal with minor inconsistencies than major ones; like a fresh copy of Raspbian. :]

+In order to create a clone of your Pi:

+- power off your Pi,
+- remove the SD card,
+- place the SD card into your Mac,
+- launch Terminal,
+- type `diskutil list`,
+- note the identifier of your SD card(e.g. `disk2`),
+- type `sudo dd if=/dev/disk[ID] of=~/Downloads/rpi.dmg`
+- give in your password,
+- wait.

+The amount of time consumed by the cloning operation will depend on your Macs speed and your SD cards size.

+And the bummer is that, there is no progress bar during the operation.
+So, be patient and let the process run its course.

+In order to restore your clone:

+- place the SD card into your Mac,
+- launch Terminal,
+- type `diskutil list`,
+- note the identifier of your SD card(e.g. `disk2`),
+- type `distil unmountDisk /dev/disk[ID]`,
+- type `sudo newfs_msdos -F 16 /dev/disk[ID]` to format your SD card,
+- type `sudo dd if=~/Desktop/raspberrypi.dmg of=/dev/disk[ID]`

+Again, the above process will also take quite a bit of time depending on your Macs speed and the images size; and there is no progress bar again.
+So be patient.

+One last thing to mention about cloning is to repeat from time to time.
+Your Pi is not a mission critical thing, so it doesn't need to be cloned in a tight manner but a clone every a few months should do it.

 ## [optional] Install vim
 This isn’t mandatory but merely a suggestion.